 The District does not have a policy that would limit the amount they may invest in any one issue.
+The District has no investments subject to this risk.

 Custodial Credit Risk

 For an investment, custodial credit risk is the risk that in the event of the failure of the counterparty, the District will not be able to recover the value of its investments or collateral security that are in the possession of an outside party.
 The District has no investment subject to custodial credit risk.